 Special Teams and Units

-Patrol K9s are trained to track for suspects who have fled from crime scenes.
+Patrol K9s are trained to track for suspects who have fled from crime scenes and missing/endangered individuals.
 They are also trained to conduct building and area searches for criminal suspects, protect the handler and to hold violent offenders from escaping.
 We have one narcotics detection K9 assigned to the Marion County Jail.

 If you would like to request a K9 demonstration for your event, contact us at 503-588-7981 or